On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: Classification of submaximally symmetric vector ODEs of C-class

-We now discuss how the ODE model classification in Table \ref{Tab:CM} is deduced from the abstract classification in Table \ref{Tab:AM}.
-Using fundamental invariants described in \S \ref{S: C-class}, we confirm that these ODE lie in the claimed branches.
-In \cite[Table 10]{KT2021}, the point symmetries were given for all of these models with the exception of the second $\bbB_4$ model.
+We now turn to step (ii) of Remark \ref{R:Strategy} and discuss how the ODE model classification in Table~\ref{Tab:CM} is deduced from the abstract classification in Table~\ref{Tab:AM}.
+Using fundamental invariants described in Section~\ref{S: C-class}, we confirm that these ODE lie in the claimed branches.
+In \cite[Table~10]{KT2021}, the point symmetries were given for all of these models with the exception of the second~$\bbB_4$ model.
 (See below for this case.)
-We confirm submaximal symmetry and deduce the associated algebraic models.
-(This is immediate by uniqueness in the $\bbA_2^{\tr}, \bbA_2^{\tf}$ cases, as well as the $\bbB_4$ case over $\C$.)
+We confirm submaximal symmetry dimensions and deduce the associated algebraic models.
+(The latter is immediate by uniqueness in the $\bbA_2^{\tr}$, $\bbA_2^{\tf}$ cases, as well as the~$\bbB_4$ case over $\C$.)

-To complete the proof of Theorem \ref{T:Main1}, we establish point-inequivalence over $\R$ of the following $\bbB_4$ models:
+To complete the proof of Theorem \ref{T:Main1}, we establish point-inequivalence over $\R$ of the following submaximally symmetric $\bbB_4$ models: